COMSYS/distribution-grid-emulation/README.md

 Enter our project directory.

-### Generate topology
+### Generate a custom topology

-`<topology.yaml>` and `<topology-ips.txt>` are the output files.

 ```bash
 python3 topology-generator/generator.py <topology.yaml> <topology-ips.txt>
 ```

+`<topology.yaml>` and `<topology-ips.txt>` are the output files.

 ### Starting rettij

 1. Run the following command, where `<topology.yaml>` is a topology that has been generated with the topology generator.
-Note that this can take about an hour for large topologies such as the one provided.
+The original topology from our evaluation is provided by topologies/distribution-system-topo.yaml.
+Note that the setup can take about an hour for large topologies.

     ```bash
     rettij -t <topology.yaml> --components custom-components/